LYNX was founded in May 1972 as the Orange, Seminole and Osceola Transportation Authority (OSOTA). We became Tri-County Transit in 1984. In 1992 the

 South Street and the Osceola Satellite Facility.

-of Lake, Polk and Volusia counties are served as well.
+of Polk and Lake counties are served as well.

 Other LYNX services include LYMMO, a free downtown Orlando circulator; a commuter assistance Vanpool

-program; ACCESS LYNX paratransit Service; nine NeighborLink (formerly PickUpLine) community circulators; Xpress service from Lake and Volusia counties; and the Road
+program; ACCESS LYNX paratransit Service; nine NeighborLink (formerly PickUpLine) community circulators; Xpress service from Lake and Osceola counties; FastLink, a dedicated bus route with reduced stops; KnightLYNX, a transportation option on and near the UCF campus that operates on